brown-band/website/pages/scripts/1997-1998/fall/uri.md

 :sd[URI Band marches upfield, Brown Band scatters]

 OK, A priest a rabbi and an President-elect Gee. . . oh never mind, you’ve probably heard that one before.
-Watch now as the Brown University Band, lead by our Student Conductor Kate Brucher, plays "For Bruno and For Brown."
+Watch now as the Brown University Band, lead by our Student Conductor Kate Brucher, plays “For Bruno and For Brown.”

-:sd[Band forms a "B" and plays "For Bruno and For Brown"]
+:sd[Band forms a “B” and plays “For Bruno and For Brown”]

-:sd[Brown Band scatters off field, URI Band performs "Tuesday Afternoon."
+:sd[Brown Band scatters off field, URI Band performs “Tuesday Afternoon.”
 They have their own script.]

 :sd[URI Band ends in concert arch facing Brown stands, Brown Band joins formation]

 And now, ladies and gentlemen, friends and alumni, their feud settled, the bands join forces to battle the audience.
-Watch now as the combined might of the Brown University and University of Rhode Island Bands pummel you with "Johnny’s Mambo" conducted by Brown University Director of Bands Matt McGarrell, with trumpet solo by URI Band Director Don Smith.
+Watch now as the combined might of the Brown University and University of Rhode Island Bands pummel you with “Johnny’s Mambo” conducted by Brown University Director of Bands Matt McGarrell, with trumpet solo by URI Band Director Don Smith.

 :sd[Bands do just that]